MS in Financial Engineering Tuition and Expenses

 - In order for OISS to issue you an I-20, the following items MUST be completed through your iHome account:

 - If applicable, input your dependent's information

 - Once the above sections are completed, OISS will be able to create your I-20.
 Your I-20 will be mailed to you.
 You will receive an email confirmation with the shipping/tracking information.

-- If you do not provide the information requested by the Fall 2020 deadline of June 24, 2020, your I-20 will not be issued.
+- If you do not provide the information requested by the deadline listed below, your I-20 will not be issued.
 You will then need to discuss the option to defer your offer.

 The cost of living in the Lehigh Valley is very affordable.
 The Office of Housing Services maintains on-campus graduate student housing that ranges from $700/month to $980/month with a variety of options.
 A list of off-campus apartments is available through their website.
 For more information on graduate housing, contact the Office of Housing Services at 758-3500 or firstname.lastname@example.org.